django/asgiref/README.rst

 just run in the same thread and not spawn in a sub-thread, fulfilling the first restriction, but that immediately runs you into the second restriction.

-The only real solution is to essentially have a variant of ThreadPoolExecutor that executes any ``thread_sensitive`` code on the outermost synchronous thread - either the main thread, or a single spawned subthread.
+By default, a variant of ThreadPoolExecutor executes any ``thread_sensitive`` code on the outermost synchronous thread - either the main thread, or a single spawned subthread.

+There is an option to override the default single-threaded behavior so that there is 1 synchronous thread per context.
+If ``current_context_func`` is specified, this function will be called to retrieve the current context.
+There will be exactly 1 synchronous thread per context in this case.

 This means you now have two basic states: